MLXIO

 2. Add Indicator Controls

-Trading Action Button linked to order placement logic
+Trade action Button linked to simulated or broker order logic

 Step 4: Customizing Layouts and Alerts